 Paris is a city that has a longer link to the underground than most other cities in Europe.
 Deep into the earth, a dark past lies dormant for the brave to discover.
 Some six million Parisians reside here, not as the living but rather as walls of skulls and bones.
 This all started during the 18th century during the Revolutionary Terror when cemeteries started to overfill and disease swept the nation.
 To keep the city safe, skeletons were exhumed from these cemeteries and moved into old quarry tunnels.

 Your Catacombs tour starts with 20 meters of spiralling stairs followed by a labyrinth of tunnels.
 Audio guides are available to rent in English, French, and Spanish.
 There are also private tours available for a more intimate walkthrough at your own pace.

 Mysteries of Paris Vampire and Ghost Tour

 As twilight creeps its weary way through the narrow corridors, hidden courtyards, and busy streets of Paris, something dark lurks in the night.
 Unbeknownst to most, there are many tales of ghosts, hauntings, and vampires waiting to be told.
-The Mysteries of Paris Vampire and Ghost Tour takes you off the beaten path with chilling tales of the dark side of Paris.
+There are a number of ghost and vampire tours that will take you off the beaten path with chilling tales of the dark side of Paris.

 The tour is around 90 minutes long and starts right at the Notre Dame Cathedral.
 Tours take place every Wednesday to Saturday at 9 p.m., which is a perfect way to finish off your night.